euler-io/euler-fullstack-template/README.md

 ## How to use it

+1. Install cookie-cutter.
-Go to the directory where you want to create your project and run:
+1. Go to the directory where you want to create your project and run:

 ```bash
 pip install cookiecutter